rajewsky-lab/openst/docs/faq.md

 [__In manual alignment mode, how many fiducials/features should I select per tile?__](#n-features-fiducial){ #n-features-fiducial }

-Given that a rgiid transformation model is estimated from the selected pairs of keypoints, we recommend at least 2 points.
+Given that a rigid transformation model is estimated from the selected pairs of keypoints, we recommend at least 2 points.
 The more corresponding points are selected, the better.

 ## Image segmentation

 [__The segmentation did not perform well__](#segmentation-model){ #segmentation-model }

-We provide an interface to the default, pre-trained cellpose models, as well as our fine-tuned openst_he model.
+We provide an interface to the default, pre-trained cellpose models, as well as our fine-tuned [HE_cellpose_rajewsky](http://bimsbstatic.mdc-berlin.de/rajewsky/openst-public-data/models/HE_cellpose_rajewsky) model.
 We have tested this on a wide diversity of tissues, but it is possible that different microscopy setups and imaged tissues deliver different segmentation performance.

 Especially, tissues with higher cellular densities and lower contrast between background/nuclei (or cells) might perform worse.
 Thus, we recommend referring to the [cellpose tutorial](https://cellpose.readthedocs.io/en/latest/gui.html#training-your-own-cellpose-model) on how to train your own model.